-To remain relevant, print media must find new purpose.
+To remain relevant, print media must find a new purpose.
 Ads are now shifting to include digital formats, among other things.
-Event marketing, pay-per-click advertising and content syndication are examples of ways to bring outbound efforts into current times.
+Event marketing, pay-per-click advertising, and content syndication are examples of ways to bring outbound efforts into current times.

 Problems arise because the foundational definition of outbound marketing misses the mark in creating a relationship prior to meeting with sales.
 Even worse, the marketer maintains control of the buying process, rather than the buyer.
 Both of these points turn modern consumers off.

 Inbound marketing developed as a direct response to the changing face of the consumer and, therefore, business marketing efforts is made to reach these customers.
 This approach keeps the buyers and their movement down the sales funnel at the forefront of all content.